mockyeah/mockyeah/packages/mockyeah-docs/book/API/Expectation-API.md

 # Mock Expectations

 The Expectation API enables you to verify your integration via the perspective of mockyeah.
-Chaining `.expect()` with any number of supported expectations returns an expectation object that can be verified at the end of your test.
+Chaining `.expect()` with any number of supported expectation functions returns an expectation object that can be verified at the end of your test.
+There are [quantitative](quantitative), [structural](#structural), and other expectation functions.

 Example returning a promise to the test suite via `verify` after `run`: